ashrest23/customer-sentiment-analysis-nlp/README.md

 Example:

-Each line corresponds to the predicted sentiment of a review in `testdata,txt`.
+Each line corresponds to the predicted sentiment of a review in `testdata.txt`.

 ---